What is a wet mill?

 The sludge is ground very coarsely to complete its basic dissolution.
 This results in a warm, moist mixture of almost uniform consistency.
 During this phase, the germs that are still attached to the food product are broken down.
 In a grain, the germ is the part of the seed that would actually become another plant.
 This part of the grain is used to create most vegetable oils.

-See also What is a current regulator?
+See also What is a healing agent?

 The next step in the wet milling process is to separate the germ from the rest of the paste.
 The sludge is placed in cyclone tanks and centrifuged.
 The lower density of the germ allows it to separate from the rest of the material so that it can be extracted from the mixture.